Analysis - Euro zone advancing through obstacle course

 The opposition Social Democrats and Greens support closer EU fiscal and economic union, including the eventual issuance of common euro zone bonds, giving Merkel potential alternative coalition partners after next year's German general election.

-Economists are also worried that France, the euro zone's number two economy and a crucial contributor to the rescue, is failing to cut public spending or embark on structural economic reforms under way elsewhere in the euro zone.
+Economists are also worried that France, the euro zone's number two economy and a crucial contributor to the rescue fund, is failing to cut public spending or embark on structural economic reforms under way elsewhere in the euro zone.

 For the moment, Paris remains a relative safe haven with record low borrowing costs, even though its public debt is nudging 90 percent of gross domestic product.
 But market sentiment can shift fast, as Spain and Italy have experienced.

-Uncertainty also shrouds Italy's position.
+Uncertainty shrouds Italy's prospects.
 Technocratic Prime Minister Mario Monti's term expires next April and a general election may produce political gridlock or a weak government unable or unwilling to pursue his reform course.

-It is also unclear whether ECB support for Spain, assuming it applies for a assistance, will be enough to keep Italy's borrowing costs under control without Rome having to apply for a programme of its own.
+It is also unclear whether ECB support for Spain, assuming it requests assistance, will be enough to keep Italy's borrowing costs under control without Rome having to apply for a programme of its own.

 "The euro crisis is not over yet.
 It comes in waves.
-Grave risks are still ahead," said Holger Schmieding, chief economist at Berenburg Bank.
+Grave risks are still ahead," said Holger Schmieding, chief economist at Berenberg Bank.

 "But between them, the German government, the German court and the ECB have over the last six weeks made it even more likely than before that future waves of turmoil will be less vicious than the ones before."